2016-2017 One Book

 The Sacramento State University One Book Program selects a book each year to bring together the Sac State community and the Sacramento region.
-In addition to the long-awaited Author Day each year, the Program offers many other exciting events through the academic year.
+The Program offers many exciting events through the academic year.

 Be sure to check here or on the Campus Calendar regularly as new events and activities are added regularly!